chingu-voyages/v50-tier3-team-28/README.md

 ## Features

 ![Interactive Map Screenshot](./docs/bees-map.png)
--Interactive map for reporting bees in need and finding bees to help -Personalized dashboard for the logged-in user -Visualizations and insights on bee population decline -Actionable tips for individual bee rescue
+- Interactive map for reporting bees in need and finding bees to help
+- Personalized dashboard for the logged-in user
+- Visualizations and insights on bee population decline
+- Actionable tips for individual bee rescue
--Resource links and related organizations
+- Resource links and related organizations
--Toggle between Dark Mode and Light Mode
+- Toggle between Dark Mode and Light Mode

 ## Technologies Used